Posted on Dec 30, 2016 in STEM in the Outdoors

 Rishabh Jain: Popularly known as ‘astronomy guru’ to friends and colleagues, Rishabh has an asteroid discovery to his credit.
 From computer language, he moved to the language of astronomy and astrophotography, his work having featured on BBC Earth and Universe Today.
 He writes on the subjects of science and technology, and conducts science based programs at EdTerra.

-Bhutan is a beautiful...
+Darjeeling is a popular...

 See What Our Edventurers Experience!